 The organization operates as a community leading business advocate, committed to promoting economic growth and commercial achievement while providing information, resources, networking and learning opportunities necessary for its members to succeed.
-The Chamber also operates as Tourism Niagara-on-the-Lake.
+In 2024, the Niagara-on-the-Lake Chamber of Commerce was still fiscally responsible for Tourism Niagara-on-the-Lake, as the final steps for the division of both organizations happened in 2025.